Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 • Business accounts available

-Fastmail: Privacy-Conscious with Superior Usability
+Fastmail: Privacy-Conscious Email with Superior Usability

-Fastmail's clean interface
+Fastmail's clean interface - a user-friendly private email option

 Key Features:

-• No advertising or data mining
+• No advertising or data mining - a core principle of this private email service

 • Robust spam filtering